 Once these efforts begin developing into habits, you will be better prepared to cope with difficult emotions or stress.
 As a result, you’ll be more likely to turn to other activities besides drinking to deal with any problems you are facing.

 It can be far more difficult to stop drinking without a support system than it is with people behind you who are rooting for your recovery.
-Your support system will often consist of a base of close family and friends who are willing to let you talk about your issues and lend support where possible.
+Your support system may consist of a base of close family and friends who are willing to let you talk about your issues and lend support where possible.
 Another possible resource is one of the many support groups created specifically for people dealing with alcohol addiction.
-However, friends, family, and support groups aren’t the only necessary people involved in this process.
-You will also want to look for therapists and counselors who can be there for you and provide the coping mechanisms and support needed when you decide to stop drinking.
-Oftentimes, these counselors will be available at rehab facilities and are effective for people who are working through the process in an inpatient or outpatient program.
-But what about those who may be out of rehab or may not have access to face-to-face resources at the moment?

 This is where online counseling platforms offer solutions.
 For example, BetterHelp is an online counseling platform that helps individuals connect with certified counselors from the comfort of their own homes.
-Whether you are just starting the path to recovery on your journey to stop drinking or if you are looking for support to help you avoid a relapse, the counselors at BetterHelp are ready to support you throughout your journey.
-Remember, when you choose to stop drinking, you are never without support.
+Whether you are just starting the path to recovery on your journey to stop drinking, or if you are looking to avoid a relapse, the counselors at BetterHelp are ready to support you throughout your journey.